xyflow/react-flow-docs/docs/api/react-flow-props.md

 - `zoomOnPinch`: default: `true`.
 Zoom the graph in and out using pinch
 - `zoomOnDoubleClick`: default: `true`
 - `selectNodesOnDrag`: default: `true`
+- `connectOnClick`: default: `true` - enables to create connections on touch devices and via mouse click
 - `connectionMode`: default: `'strict'`.
 Possible values are `'strict'` (only source to target connections are possible) or `'loose'` (source to source and target to target connections are allowed)

 ### Connection Line Options